MSc Animation & VFX

 You can choose to leave with a postgraduate diploma with 120 credits, or a postgraduate certificate with 60 credits.

 Prospects for graduates exist in research and within the VFX, 3D and 2D animation and visualisation industries.
-Specific roles include 3D VFX Artists, Compositor, Character Designer, Technical Director, Environments Designer, Character Animator, Self-employment and entrepreneurship will also offer potential career opportunities.
-Academia careers including Research Assistant on funded projects and PhD study.
+Specific roles include 3D VFX artists, compositor, character designer, technical director, environments designer, character animator, self-employment and entrepreneurship will also offer potential career opportunities.
+Academia careers including research assistant on funded projects and PhD study.

-"The reason I choose to study [MSc Animation & VFX] was to explore various vfx techniques in my work and gain ties with industry professionals.
-I had a great experience during my time at DJCAD and found the programme to be an ideal springboard into the vfx industry.
-Upon graduating from the masters programme at DJCAD I successfully gained employment at The Mill London as a 3D artist."
+The reason I choose to study [MSc Animation & VFX] was to explore various VFX techniques in my work and gain ties with industry professionals.
+I had a great experience and found the programme to be an ideal springboard into the VFX industry.
+Upon graduating from the masters programme at Duncan of Jordanstone College of Art & Design I successfully gained employment at The Mill London as a 3D artist.

 View Graeme's website.

-"We have enjoyed establishing a working relationship with Duncan of Jordanstone over the the last 2 years, and have found great graduate talent via the mentoring scheme and Going Live module.
-Axis hope to continue to build on this and more, in the future."
+We have enjoyed establishing a working relationship with Duncan of Jordanstone College of Art & Design over the the last 2 years, and have found great graduate talent via the mentoring scheme and Going Live module.
+Axis hope to continue to build on this and more, in the future.

 A first or second class honours degree in an appropriate discipline, although applicants with other qualifications or relevant professional experience will also be considered.

 You will need to submit a showreel of your work.
 This will need to be around 1-2 minutes in duration and uploaded to YouTube or Vimeo.
-You will also need to upload a portfolio of up to 20 images.
+You will also need to upload a portfolio of up to 15 images.

 English Language Requirement